Latest news from the school – update for November 2024 to January 2025

 There still won’t be enough lower secondary schools for the children in the poorest areas after these changes have had time to take proper effect, that’s just how it is for schools in many parts of Kenya.

 But even the poorest parents and guardians of our students have been fiercely determined to get them the chance that education provides.
-Bombolulu Secondary School charges no fees, provides uniforms and free meals.
+Bombolulu Educational Centre charges no fees, provides uniforms and free meals.
 We carefully select hard-working pupils from the poorest backgrounds and sadly we have to turn many away, we just don’t have the places.
 For the 2024 intake we had over 100 children apply but we can only accept 35 children into each year group.

 Even small donations make a huge difference.
 You can help give a child the gift of education and two meals a day from just £20 per month.